JulieAndre27/Moulinette_missions/README.md

     * python 3.11
     * poetry (`python -m pip install poetry` outside of your virtual environment)
 * Recommended:
     * Use a virtual environment.
-This will be done by default if you set `python -m poetry config virtualenvs.in-project true`.
+This will be done by default if you set `poetry config virtualenvs.in-project true`.
 * Install dependencies
-    * Pull this repository `git clone git@github.com:JulieAndre27/Moulinette_missions.git`
+    * Pull this repository `git clone https://github.com/JulieAndre27/Moulinette_missions.git`
     * Navigate inside the directory `cd Moulinette_missions`
     * Install the environment `poetry install`
+    * Activate the environment `poetry env use python3.11`
     * Setup pre-commit `pre-commit install`

 ## Usage